michel4j/uso/docs/source/staff_guide/facilities.rst

 Allocating Beam Time
 --------------------
 Some beamlines that require allocation, Beam time must allocated to projects after reviews are completed, typically on the Allocation Date of the cycle.
-To allocate beam time, click on the :guilabel:`Allocate` tool for the relevant cycle on the facility detail page.
+To allocate beam time, click on the :guilabel:`Allocate` :icon:`bi bi-diagram-3`  tool for the relevant cycle on the facility detail page.
 On the cycle allocation page, you will see several sections corresponding to the different access pools available.
 Each section displays the number of shifts available for allocation based on the access pool allotments configured for the facility.
-Pool allotments can be configured either through the facility detail page, or by clicking the :guilabel:`Access Pools` tool at the top of the allocation page.
+Pool allotments can be configured either through the facility detail page, or by clicking the :guilabel:`Access Pools` :icon:`bi bi-diagram-3` tool at the top of the allocation page.
 Each facility can specify it's own allotments.

 .. figure:: allocation-page.png